List of Freaks and Geeks characters: Sam Weir

 Samuel Harold Weir, portrayed by the American actor and film producer, John Francis Daley, is Lindsay Weir's younger brother.
-He is shorter and less physically developed than many of his peers and is often shy and timid when socializing with anyone other than his two closest friends and his family.
+He is shorter and less physically developed than many of his peers and is often shy and timid when socialising with anyone other than his two closest friends and his family.
 With only a few exceptions, Sam usually sticks to manners and expectations that are consistent with the conventional middle class American values held by his family.

 He finds solace in the common interests he has with his close friends Bill and Neal.
 They enjoy the comedy of Bill Murray and Steve Martin and TV shows like Saturday Night Live together and debate the merits of different science fiction universes.
 These interests combined with difficulty with social interaction has left Sam and his friends being labelled as "geeks."

-Even though Sam enjoys his friends and the acceptance they give him, Sam yearns to be seen as something more than a geek and to be respected by the popular kids.
-He struggles to get rid of his geeky persona while trying to impress his school crush, Cindy Sanders.
-Even when his efforts are successful, it is usually short-lived and at a cost to his personal integrity and long standing friendships.

-Sam and his friends are often bullied by other students like Alan White and his friends, Karen Scarfolli, and for a time Kim Kelly.

 Sam was selected as the son for "The Perfect TV Family" by Entertainment Weekly.